geeksblabla/geeksblabla.com/blablas/ep5/index.md

 00:32 - Startup ecosystem in Morocco.

-00:40 - Is it easier to begin a startup in Dubai than Morocco?
+00:40 - Is it easier to start a startup in Dubai than Morocco?

-00:41 - Single or multiple technology learning?
+00:41 - focus on learning one technology or multiple at once?

 00:49 - Why should learn about blockchain as a freenalcer?

-00:52 - Invesstissement in Africa and the experience of Taher Alami in it.
+00:52 - Investment in Africa and Taher Alami experience in this field.

-00:59 - Big data and cloud computing in morocco.
+00:59 - Big data and cloud computing in Morocco.

-01:02 - AR and Spark AR topic.
+01:02 - AR and Spark AR.

 01:08 - Advice for youth Entrepreneurs/Developers.

 01:12 - Freezone in Dubai.

 01:21 - Wrap up and goodbye!

 ## Links